 And if you’re heading to Cabo for some rowdy partying, you will need to factor in some nightlife outfits!
 The downtown tourist district is the heart of Cabo’s vibrant nightlife scene.
 There is a two-block stretch of restaurants, dive bars, music lounges, and dance clubs, that surround Plaza Bonita next to the marina boardwalk.

-Aside from that, you can expect to be in bathing suits, beach cover-ups, and sundresses (shorts and tees for the guys) almost 24/7.
+Aside from that, you can expect to be in bathing suits, beach cover-ups, and sundresses (shorts and tees for the guys) almost 24/7 when you’re at the resorts.

 Now that we’ve set the stage on what to expect in Cabo, let’s get on to the packing details.